kripod/glaze/packages/glaze/README.md

 ## 💡 Motivation

-When styling HTML elements, [quite a few approaches](https://seek-oss.github.io/treat/background#backstory) may come to mind:
+When styling HTML elements, [quite a few approaches](https://seek-oss.github.io/treat/background#backstory) may come to mind, including:

 - **Utility-first/Atomic CSS,** as implemented by [Tailwind CSS][], [StyleSheet][] and [CSS-Zero][]
   - Fully static, but customizable upfront